EberlyODL/chem110/lesson-1/light-energy/video-light-energy.md

 All light waves move at the same speed in a vacuum (i.e., empty space).
 This speed is a fundamental constant which is abbreviated with a lower-case c.
 The speed of light is equal to about 3.0 x 10$$^8$$ m/s.
 The speed of light is equal to the product of a light wave’s wavelength (λ) in meters and frequency (ν) in s$$^{-1}$$; therefore c=λν (in m/s).
 An important consequence of this relationship is that the wavelength of a light wave is inversely proportional to its frequency.
 In other words, as wavelength increases, frequency decreases (and vice versa).

 Shown below are the different regions of the electromagnetic spectrum.
 Where a particular type of light falls on the spectrum depends on its wavelength and frequency.
-The boundary between each region of the spectrum can be a bit fuzzy, and these regions are characterized mostly by how light within that region interacts with matter.
+The boundary between each region of the spectrum can be a bit fuzzy, and these regions are characterized mostly by how light within that region interacts with matter (Table 1).
 The study of light and its interaction with matter is  a field known as spectroscopy.

 **Figure 1: Electromagnetic spectrum**